 However, the constantly increasing quality and complexity of the multi-wavelength datasets gathered by new generation instruments constrain the flare scenarios more and more and it will be necessary in the future to go beyond the simplistic one-zone SSC paradigm.
-In particular, the investigation of additional intrinsic effects in multi-zone scenarios, which would require to describe and constrain light travel effects, and in hadronic or lepto-hadronic models \citep{Sol2022} will be a crucial development.
+In particular, the investigation of additional intrinsic effects in multi-zone scenarios, which would require describing and constraining light travel effects, and in hadronic or lepto-hadronic models \citep{Sol2022} will be a crucial development.
 The evaluation of Euclidean distance and HID methods in these more complex scenarios will still be needed.
-However, multi-zones scenarios and hadronic processes might face difficulties to reproduce fast-varying flares.
+However, multi-zone scenarios and hadronic processes might face difficulties in reproducing fast-varying flares.
 Beyond these possibilities, alternative interesting proposals suggest that some flares could be due to pure geometrical phenomena inducing sudden changes in the Doppler factor of the emitting zone.
 Such models were developed in the literature for a few blazars showing periodicities or helical jet structures \citep{Mohan2015,Raiteri2017,Sobacchi2017,Sarkar2020,Roy2022,Abe2023,ChenJ2024}.
-Such type of flares would certainly deserve specific studies in the context of LIV searches, since they could provide an initial signal with possibly limited intrinsic features, or at least different from standard SSC flares.
+This type of flares would certainly deserve specific studies in the context of LIV searches, since they could provide an initial signal with possibly limited intrinsic features, or at least different from standard SSC flares.

-Eventually, future VHE and X-ray instruments will shed new light on this crucial quest.
+Future VHE and X-ray instruments will eventually shed new light on this crucial quest.
 In particular, the development of multi-wavelength and multi-messenger astronomy and the advent of the Cherenkov Telescope Array (CTA) at VHE will provide for the first time a significant sample of blazar flares observed with good spectral and temporal resolutions and coverage, at different redshifts.
 This should firmly constrain the true nature of blazar flares, allow discriminating intrinsic energy-dependent time delays from LIV-induced ones, and usher in a new era for both LIV and flare modelling research.